aiven/devportal/docs/platform/howto/static-ip-addresses.rst

 Static IP addresses
 ===================

-**Note: Each static IP addresses has an hourly price ranging from $0.025 to $0.075 depending on region.
+..
+Note:: Each static IP addresses has an hourly price ranging from $0.025 to $0.075 depending on region.
 The feature is recent and Aiven's**\ `pricing page <https://aiven.io/pricing>`__\ **doesn't include static IPs yet.**

 By default an Aiven service will use public IP addresses allocated from the cloud provider's shared pool of addresses for the cloud region.
 As a result, Aiven service nodes effectively get a random IP address.
-Because the addresses are shared with all other users of the cloud region, it's not feasible to create firewall rules to limit access to/from nodes using public IP addresses as the firewall would need to grant access to the cloud region's entire IP range granting access to all other users of that cloud region.
+Since the addresses are shared with all other users of the cloud region, it's not feasible to create firewall rules to limit access to/from nodes using public IP addresses as the firewall would need granting access to other users in the cloud region's for the entire IP range.

 You can however create IP addresses to your project.
 These addresses have a static IP for the lifetime of the address resource, and makes the